Who’s in Charge?

 "And now their leaders create silly videos mocking the concerns of parents.
 Very sad.

 "If Waldorfers refuse to change their occult beliefs (karma/bullying and children working stuff out from previous lives), they at least owe it to parents and kids to explain these beliefs — and potential repercussions — BEFORE any children join the 'community.'"

 Another item from the "news" page:

 Bullying and karma are intertwined issues often discussed by critics and defenders of Waldorf education.
-Critics contend that Waldorf teachers allow bullying among their students; citing Rudolf Steiner as their authority, the teachers allow bullying and fighting on the playground because the children must be allowed to work out their karmas.
+Critics contend that Waldorf teachers allow bullying among their students — in Waldorf belief, the children must be allowed to work out their karmas.
 Defenders of Waldorf education generally deny that Waldorf teachers look away when bullying occurs or fights break out, although they acknowledge that karma is a key concept in the ideology underlying Waldorf schooling: Anthroposophy.

 Here are excerpts from a recent exchange on these matters.
 The participants were Eugene Schwartz, a leading proponent of Waldorf education, and Dan Dugan, a prominent Waldorf critic.
 I have edited and trimmed for length and clarity.
 So see the entire exchange. go to http://groups.yahoo.com/group/waldorf-critics/message/25717.

 Eugene Schwartz: “I, too, have often heard people say that Rudolf Steiner said that children need to ‘work out their karma’ in the classroom and on the playground.
 However, I must tell you that I have never seen that quote in print or heard of its provenance from any experienced Waldorf teacher.
 To the best of my knowledge, this is one of those apocryphal ‘Steiner said’ statements that have circulated through the Waldorf movement without any substantiation.”